DeviCatOutlet/devicatoutlet.github.io/about.md

 * ## About DeviCat
   * **Name:** Rachelle
   * **Nationality:** Canadian
-  * **Role:** Digital Artist & Twitch.tv Partner
+  * **Role:** Digital Artist & Owner of DeviCat Design Studios
-  * **Loves:** Anime, Cats, Coffee

   ---

-Hello!
-My name is Rachelle, but most people know me as DeviCat.
-I do live streams on Twitch.tv creating kawaii digital art!

-The title "DeviCat" has a whole history to its creation.
-It started as a nickname for a cat character I had to animate for a school project.
-When I decided to start streaming on Twitch, I wanted a username that wasn't my real name, so I decided to use "DeviCat" instead as my pseudonym as it's easy to say and sounds cute!
+Rachelle is a self-taught digital artist and has been live streaming her work on Twitch.tv since 2015.

+In 2021, she became a small shop owner featuring her character, CandiCat.
+Her dream is to create designs that others can resonate with; to put a smile on their face and a warmth in their hearts.

 “I believe everyone has the potential to not only do something amazing, but the ability for compassion to themselves and those around them.” - DeviCat